Retired Clergy Finances

-We value the contribution made to church life in the diocese by Retired Clergy.
+We value the contribution made to church life in the diocese by retired clergy.
+Please see the Ordained Ministry Retired Clergy web page for more information

 Only Retired Clergy with Permission To Officiate (PTO) should be officiating at services and claiming an apportionment of the fee.
 Archbishops’ Council have stated that if a minister without PTO takes a Church of England service he/she is acting illegally, and by taking the service itself is liable to action under the Clergy Discipline Measure (CDM) even if he/she takes no fee.